Training page banner image

 1) Participation in one Archaia Core Seminar

-2) Attendance at the Ancient Studies Workshop associated with Archaia Core Seminar
+2) Attendance at the Ancient Studies Workshop associated with Archaia Core Seminar (if available)

-3) Three additional pre-approved courses (at minimum), of which at least two must be seminar or seminar-type courses, chosen in consultation with a graduate coordinator of Archaia and the DGS of the student’s home department from courses offered across the University.
-These will in most cases be courses that also fill requirements for the student’s home department, and must be at a level that would normally be accepted for graduate study in that department.
-We strongly encourage that students to choose courses that expand their global understanding of antiquity of regional diversity.
+3) Three additional courses, of which at least two must be seminar or seminar-type courses, that offer pre-modern interdisciplinary study and training outside the student’s field of expertise; these courses can be chosen in consultation with anArchaia coordinator and the DGS of the student’s home department from courses offered across the University.
+These can be courses that also fill requirements for the student’s home department, and must be at a level that would normally be accepted for graduate study in that department.
+These courses should expand students’ global understanding of antiquity, and expand exposure to regional diversity.

-4) A capstone project.
+4) A Capstone Project.

 Submit your application for the Archaia Graduate Certificate at this link.